apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

-To modify the CPU and/or RAM capacity of a virtual machine, you need to change the compute offering of the VM to a new compute offering that has the desired CPU and RAM values and Dynamic Scaling Enabled option set to true.
+To modify the CPU and/or RAM capacity of a virtual machine, you need to change the compute offering of the VM to a new compute offering that has the desired CPU value and RAM value and 'Dynamic Scaling Enabled' flag as true.
 You can use the same steps described above in `“Changing the Service Offering for a VM” <#changing-the-service-offering-for-a-vm>`_, but skip the step where you stop the virtual machine.
 Of course, you might have to create a new